openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 			"y": 100,
 			"strokeColor": "#000000",
 			"backgroundColor": "black",
-			"width": 1221,
+			"width": 1250,
 			"height": 25,
 			"seed": 481243270,
 			"groupIds": [],
 			"strokeSharpness": "sharp",
 			"boundElements": [],
-			"updated": 1670888459374,
+			"updated": 1671020541200,
 			"link": "https://www.youtube.com/watch?v=_2XU6__I944",
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "the Linux knowledge shared Javed make you manage K8S in ease you feel you know what going on. highly recommending it   ", "rawText": "the Linux knowledge shared Javed make you manage K8S in ease you feel you know what going on. highly recommending it   ", "baseline": 18,
+			"text": "the Linux knowledge shared by Javed make you manage K8S in ease you feel you know what going on. highly recommending it   ", "rawText": "the Linux knowledge shared by Javed make you manage K8S in ease you feel you know what going on. highly recommending it   ", "baseline": 18,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "the Linux knowledge shared Javed make you manage K8S in ease you feel you know what going on. highly recommending it   "
+			"originalText": "the Linux knowledge shared by Javed make you manage K8S in ease you feel you know what going on. highly recommending it   "
 		},
 		{
 			"type": "image",